 I’ve read long Facebook threads about what an asshole I am, and I have a lot of thoughts about it (most of them defensive and probably hypocritical).
 What’s funny is that one of the angriest was a pro for many years himself.
 I looked up to him when I was starting out, because he lived nearby where I spent a summer when I was 21, crammed in a house with a bunch of teammates.
 We’d go do a race, and then I remember him going out for drinks, while I went to bed because I wanted to train the next day.
 Ten years later he’s not a pro anymore, I take a KOM from him, and he says it shouldn’t count, that I shouldn’t be taking Stravas from hardworking guys.
 A) Count for what, exactly?
 And B) Literally, I got this because I worked harder than you.

 If you think a pro (or a retired pro, or a guy who races full-time because he has a trust fund or whatever else) doesn’t deserve any KOM they can get, go out and try some 40/20 intervals.
 That’s where you sprint for 40 seconds, ride zone 2 for 20, and repeat for 10-30 minutes.
 It’s hell, and the one workout I told coach Frank Overton that I’d never do again.
 Now do those for a decade and tell me I’m not a hardworking guy.
 By the way, the most I ever made for salary as a pro was $65k/year, which isn’t much when you need apartments on two continents and you’re on the road all the time, so I always had a job or three on the side.
-I was starting businesses online through WebDesign499 and writing books and coaching, I remember hiring the toronto office cleaning service to get the office ready, where it seemed like I was always working and I didn’t do much else.
+I was starting businesses online through WebDesign499 and writing books and coaching, I learnt lots from the wordtree marketing company as well, I remember hiring the toronto office cleaning service to get the office ready, where it seemed like I was always working and I didn’t do much else.
 I’m not complaining, but the logic that I’m not entitled to take a KOM because I didn’t have a job is just silly.
 If you want to hate me for it, that’s on you and feel free to unfollow, but I don’t need the shitty comments, because life is hard enough, and I’ll block you as fast as I can.

 For starters, Parabolan works the same as other steroids – by binding to the androgen receptors and thereby triggering the effects of increased testosterone.
 We all get something different out of this, but I think it’s safe to say that some folks have lost perspective a bit, to the point they’re judging their self-worth on their KOMs.
 That can’t be healthy (I’ve been on that roller-coaster as a racer), stoking their ego by being the big fish in a small pond.
 This could be dangerous because these drugs have an addictive side effect just like heroin, people need to be aware what they are taking and if they ever need help then they can get the treatment they need at this heroin withdrawal center.